How ONDC Serves as a Gamechanger for MSMEs in India

 The Open Network Revolution

-India has the second-fastest digitizing economy among the world’s 17 leading economies.
+India has the second-fastest digitising economy among the world’s 17 leading economies.
 The government expects the digital economy to generate $1 trillion in value by 2025, with the majority of the opportunities coming from new digital ecosystems.
+As per a report by RBI, the Indian digital economy is currently at a tenth of the GDP and can potentially reach around 20% of GPD by 2026.

 At the heart of these ambitious plans is the India Stack, which refers to a set of APIs that lets governments, businesses, startups, and developers in the country use a unique digital infrastructure to speed digital transactions and data-led operations.

 ONDC is one of several initiatives by the government to build digital infrastructure that can be accessed by service providers and government departments and agencies to deliver seamless services to the population.
 The target is to create a backbone for a more presence-less, paperless and cashless economy.
-ONDC as an initiative, is specifically targeted at democratizing digital commerce by moving it from a platform-centric model to an open-network-based one.
+ONDC as an initiative, is specifically targeted at democratising digital commerce by moving it from a platform-centric model to an open-network-based one.
 This facility is going to be made available for both goods and services across the board.
-In addition to ONDC, technology innovations due to India’s digital stack such as credit enablement through United payment interface (UPI) and account aggregator (AA), are poised to fundamentally reorder the supply chain of India.
+In addition to ONDC, technology innovations due to India’s digital stack, such as credit enablement through the United Payment Interface (UPI) and Account Aggregator (AA), are poised to fundamentally reorder the supply chain of India.

 Establishing a common seller registry, as the network aims to do, will help expand the seller base significantly.
 A common network will also mean that sellers will be able to carry their reputation with them, which will encourage them to provide a better customer experience overall.